Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Neuro-Symbolic Instruction Follower

 \subsection{Subtask Updater}

 We find that the distribution of the output action sequences varies greatly depending on which subtask is being performed.
-In this section, to make it easier to learn the distribution of the action sequences, we predict the subtask $s_t$ being performed at each time.
-In order to verify the effectiveness of this module, we conducted an experiment under the condition that the ground truth $s_t$ is given during both training and testing.
+In this section, to make it easier to learn the distribution of the action sequences, the subtask $s_t$ being performed is predicted at each time.
+Since our aim is to evaluate the approach on each subtask, we conducted experiments under the condition that the ground truth $s_t$ is given during both training and testing.